glimpse-editor/getglimpse-web/content/about.md

 On Linux, the Flatpak and AppImage builds that we support and maintain are fully self-contained and should not interfere with any installed versions of the GNU Image Manipulation Program.
 If you discover that is not the case on your system, please [report it as a bug](https://github.com/glimpse-editor/Glimpse/issues).

-If you are using a Linux build from a third party source that we do not directly support (such as Snapcraft, AUR or your distribution's package repositories) then you need to ask the people responsible for packaging it.
+If you are using a Linux build from a third party source that we do not directly support (such as Snapcraft, AUR or your distribution's package repositories) then you need to ask the people responsible for maintaining it.

 [Return to top](#contents)